-Find out about the changes we’ve made to help keep you safe at your appointments, during the coronavirus pandemic, by visiting our safe appointments page.
+Find out about how we'll help keep you safe at your appointments, by visiting our safe appointments page.

 Worrying about meningitis is normal, especially if you have children.
 While no vaccine is 100 percent effective, getting vaccinated against the main strains of meningitis is the best way to help prevention.
 Vaccinations can also help to offer peace of mind – especially in times of ‘outbreaks’.